pipeforce/pipeforce.github.io/docs/guides/forms/070_forms-fields.md

 ## Form fields for task forms

-When working with task forms via the Online-Workflow-Modeler you can select the form type directly from a dropdown list.
-In this list there are the same options as for schema.
+When working with task forms via the Online-Workflow-Modeler, you can select the form type directly from a dropdown list.
+In this list, there are same options for schema.

 ![](../../img/form-fields.det.png)

 ## Static drop down values for form fields

-In case you want to show in a field of a trigger form a dropdown list you have the following options:
+In case you want to show a dropdown list in a field of a trigger form, you have the following options:

 1. Refer to a fix list with any values